wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--https-port`: If specified, enables HTTPS on the supplied port.

+`--bind-address`: The IP address the WireMock server should serve from.
+Binds to all local network adapters if unspecified.

 `--https-keystore`: Path to a keystore file containing an SSL certificate to use with HTTPS.
 The keystore must have a password of "password".
 This option will only work if `--https-port` is specified.